-Scott Leckie, the Director of Displacement Solutions, has worked for the past decade directly on HLP restitution issues in a range of countries and achieved concrete results in many of these settings.
-In 1998 he prepared a Plan of Action on behalf of UNHCR for the possible return of refugees and IDPs in the Republic of Georgia and South Ossetia, including a draft Law on Housing and Property Restitution of the Republic of Georgia, the latest version of which remains under discussion in the Georgian Parliament today.
-Also in 1998, he worked with Bhutanese refugees in eastern Nepal to assist them in documenting restitution claims and evidence as a precursor to eventual return.
+In terms of work relating to the mandate of Displacement Solutions, he has worked for the past 15 years directly on HLP issues in a range of countries and achieved concrete results in many of these settings.
+In 1998 he prepared a Plan of Action on behalf of UNHCR for the possible return of refugees and IDPs in the Republic of Georgia and South Ossetia, including a draft Law on Housing and Property Restitution of the Republic of Georgia.
+Also in 1998, he worked with Bhutanese refugees in eastern Nepal to assist them in documenting restitution claims and evidence as a precursor to possible restitution.
 In 1999, he conceived and designed the UN Mission in Kosovo’s (UNMIK) Housing and Property Directorate, which to date has settled over 29,000 restitution claims in the territory.